Producing slow light in warm alkali vapor using electromagnetically induced transparency: Experimental setup

-The probe intensity must be kept significantly less than the pump in order to satisfy the weak probe assumption.
+The probe intensity must be kept significantly less than the pump, in order to satisfy the weak probe assumption.
 However, the probe pulse is too short to register on a typical power-meter.
-Therefore we illuminated a fast photodiode with continuous-wave light of known intensity, and calibrated the response in volts (as measured on an oscilloscope) per mW.
+Therefore, we illuminated a fast photodiode with continuous-wave light of known intensity, and calibrated the response in volts (as measured on an oscilloscope) per mW.
 Next, the probe pulse was shone upon the diode and the shape of the voltage response recorded.
-The probe and reference pulses are prepared as Gaussian temporal waveforms - it is straightforward to measure time-delays between the centers of such pulses.
 In our case the pulses have a $1/e$-width of 170 $\mu$s, and the {peak of the probe Gaussian temporal waveform} is set at {0.3 mW/cm$^2$} (the average intensity of the probe pulse is 0.12 mW/cm$^2$).